Exams and assessments

 - To refer the case for further investigation by an Academic Appeal Committee.

-- The final decision on your appeal, by the Academic Registrar or the Pro Vice-Chancellor for Teaching will normally be conveyed within a maximum of 40 working days from the submission of the complete appeal documentation.
+- The final decision on your appeal, by the Appeals Team on behalf of the Academic Registrar or the Pro Vice-Chancellor for Teaching will normally be conveyed within a maximum of 40 working days from the submission of the complete appeal documentation.

-What happens if my appeal is upheld by the Academic Registrar or the Pro Vice-Chancellor for Teaching?
+What happens if my appeal is upheld by the Appeals Team on behalf of the Academic Registrar or the Pro Vice-Chancellor for Teaching?

 If your appeal is upheld, arrangements will be made for the relevant Programme or Review Board to be reconvened electronically to reconsider its decision as though the information and evidence in your appeal had been brought to its attention at the time it made its initial decision.
 In many cases the decision of the reconvened Board is to allow the appellant whose appeal has been upheld to retake the assessments that were the subject of the appeal on a Repeat First Attempt basis.